Paying new employees to quit sounds counter-intuitive but it could the key to high-performance organization.

 After a week or so in this immersive experience, though, it’s time for what Zappos calls “The Offer.”
 The fast-growing company, which works hard to recruit people to join, says to its newest employees: “If you quit today, we will pay you for the amount of time you’ve worked, plus we will offer you a $1,000 bonus.”
 Zappos actually bribes its new employees to quit!

-However, as Zappos gets larger and more successful, some employees might be willing to stick around even if they don’t completely buy into the approach.
+As Zappos gets larger and more successful, some employees might be willing to stick around – even if they don’t completely buy into the approach.
 For that reason, Zappos has upped the offer as time has gone on, from $100 to $500 to the current $1000.
-To me, this increase is a great sign that senior management actually believes in their mission.
-I think they could easily justify $5000 or more.
+Increasing the offers is a sign senior management actually believes in their strategy.
+They could easily justify $5000 or likely more.

 A reminder for all of us: the best business performance starts with the best people.